Film Festivals Archives, Mini Movie Reviews, Movie News, Philly Spotlight

 Cast: Eddie Peng, Liya Tong, Jia Zhangke, Yi Zhang

-SEPTEMBER 5 |Director TIM FEHLBAUM| Germany | 2024
+SEPTEMBER 5 |Director Tim Fehlbaum | Germany | 2024

 Synopsis: This taut, thought-provoking historical thriller takes viewers behind the scenes as a TV news team scrambles to cover the unfolding hostage situation at the 1972 Summer Olympics.
 Thinking that they’re only in Munich to cover athletics, the ABC Sports team must pivot rapidly once shots ring out at the Olympic Village, just a few blocks from their headquarters.
 Soon unseasoned young producer Geoff (John Magaro) is tasked with a job that’s far beyond his expertise: figuring out how to broadcast the events in real time to the American people.